Cautionary tales on heating-rate prescriptions in kilonovae: Conclusions

-Our study demonstrates that a conservative estimate of the uncertainty in heating rates translates in a systematic uncertainty of $\approx 5$ and $\approx 10\%$ on the ejecta masses and velocity, respectively, for lanthanide-poor ejecta.
-For lanthanide-rich ejecta, the systematic uncertainty is larger up to $\approx 50\%$ due to uncertainties in the nuclear mass formulae.
+We make a number of simplifying assumptions in our analysis in terms of models, including the treatment of thermalization efficiency and simplified relation of electron fraction to opacity.
+Moreover, our analysis was limited to a small subset of simulated scenarios.
+However, our limited study highlights the significant systematic uncertainties in inferring kilonovae properties from observations.
 This systematic uncertainty limits the precision of constraints on equation of state and Hubble constant from kilonovae, and should ideally be marginalised over when fitting observations such as AT2017gfo, or as additional components in gamma-ray burst afterglows, e.g., GRB 211211A and GRB230307A to ensure that the interpretation of these events are not affected.
 Moreover, this raises the need for caution regarding precision constraints based on kilonovae properties and interpretations of their role in the chemical enrichment of the Universe.

+In this work, we have also introduced and showcased a framework and tool to better understand the impact of different modelling assumptions on inferences of parameters.
+In the future, we will extend this to work to capture different simulated scenarios and impacts of various other kilonovae modelling uncertainties and assumptions.